-Trump Fails To Follow Security Protocol For His Phone Because It’s “Inconvenient”
+Trump Fails To Follow Security Protocol For His Phone Because It’s ‘Inconvenient’

 — The Hill (@thehill) May 22, 2018

 Chief of Staff John Kelly has cracked down on personal cell phone use by White House staff, citing possible security issues.
-They were banned from the White House in January as a measure intended to “protect White House information technology infrastructure from compromise and sensitive or classified information from unauthorized access or dissemination” according to a memo sent to staff.
+They were banned from the White House in January as a measure intended to “protect White House information technology infrastructure from compromise and sensitive or classified information from unauthorized access or dissemination,” according to a memo sent to staff.

 The measure followed a breach of Kelly’s phone during the Trump transition.
 Cybersecurity experts are baffled by the president’s actions, especially given ongoing negotiations with leaders of other countries.
 His refusal to follow security protocol for his phones is also seen as ironic given the preponderance of attacks made by Trump and his supporters on Hillary Clinton for her use of a personal server for government business while serving as secretary of state.

 In April, CNN reported that White House sources told them that the president’s cell phone use had increased and speculated that it may be to keep Kelly from knowing who he speaks to.
-At that time, former head of the Justice Department’s security division Mary McCord said,
+At that time, former head of the Justice Department’s security division Mary McCord said the following.

 “Because the smartphones of high-level government officials — including the President — are obvious targets for foreign intelligence services, the government goes to significant effort to ensure that government-issued smartphones are constantly updated to address security vulnerabilities.
 Use of personal smartphones, which may not have all of the security features of government-issued smartphones or be regularly updated to address newly discovered vulnerabilities, present an obvious potential security risk.”

-Bryan Cunningham, executive director of the Cybersecurity Policy and Research Institute at the University of California-Irvine, added,

 “All communications devices of all senior government officials are targeted by foreign governments.
 This is not new.
-What is new in the cell phone age is the ease of intercepting them.”
+What is new in the cell phone age is the ease of intercepting them,” said Bryan Cunningham, executive director of the Cybersecurity Policy and Research Institute at the University of California-Irvine.